KumarBoste/Student_Performance_and_Attendance_System/README.md

 FROM attendance a
 JOIN students s ON a.student_id = s.student_id
 JOIN subjects sub ON a.subject_id = sub.subject_id;
--- Insight: Gives attendance data for each student per subject.
+-- Question: Show each student’s attendance percentage per subject -- Insight: Gives attendance data for each student per subject.

 -- 4. Find students in class ‘10A’z
 SELECT student_name FROM students WHERE class = '10A';
+-- Question: List the names of all students belonging to class 10A.
 -- Insight: Helps teachers or class monitors view class-wise lists.

 -- 5. Show all students who scored more than 80 marks